 Subject code SCNB1024

 Credit Points 6

-Mode of Delivery Internal (on campus) or External (fully online)
+Mode of Delivery Face-to-face or fully online)

 Subject type Core

 This subject examines effective strategic marketplace planning, enabling individuals and organisations to analyse their place in the market, including:

 - Identifying and engaging with clients launching a product. - Customer behaviour and the screen media economics of marketing and branding. - Integrating a range of skills to set organisational values and accurate and worthwhile marketplace goals. - The methods behind creating viable and engaging marketplace reports and presentations. - Identifying appropriate and relevant roles and responsibilities for appropriate staffing and industry support.